nmfs-fish-tools/SSMSE/README.md

 sample_struct_list <- list("H-ctl" = sample_struct, "H-1" = sample_struct)
 ```

+### Adding process error through recruitment devitations

+Process error can be added through the recruitment deviations.
+In this
+case, `rec_dev_pattern = "rand"` in the call to `run_SSMSE` is used to
+use random recruitment deviations with the same standard deviation as
+the historical recruitment deviation pattern.
+Set `scope = 2` so that
+the same recruitment deviation patterns are used across scenarios, but
+different patterns are use across iterations in the same scenario.

+### Run SSMSE

-We can now use `run_SSMSE` to run the MSE analysis loop:
+Now, use `run_SSMSE` to run the MSE analysis loop (note this will take
+some time to run, \~ 20 min):

 ``` r
 run_res_path <- file.path(run_SSMSE_dir, "results")